learntopilk/ot_harjoitustyo/dokumentointi/Maarittelydokumentti.md

 #### Game View
 ![gameview.png](gameview.png)

-Displays the game map in the middle, with colored countries representing ownership by payers.
+Displays the game map in the middle, with colored countries representing ownership by players.
 The left side of the screen contains, in the following order:

 - `Back to main menu`
 - `End Turn` (Visible only during attack phase)